 Life in St Lucia as an American Retiree

 Living in St Lucia as a US senior citizen has become increasingly popular.
-There’s no shortage of things to do in St Lucia, from hiking through the lush rainforests of UNESCO World Heritage Site, Gros Piton, and mountain biking on the island’s numerous trails to enjoying the island’s relaxed lifestyle and gorgeous Caribbean beaches like Anse Mamin Beach and Reduit Beach.
+There’s no shortage of things to do in St Lucia, from hiking through the lush rainforests or UNESCO World Heritage Site, Gros Piton, and mountain biking on the island’s numerous trails to enjoying the island’s relaxed lifestyle and gorgeous Caribbean beaches like Anse Mamin Beach and Reduit Beach.

 For American retirees fascinated by the history of the Caribbean nation, iconic sites such as Pigeon Island National Park and Morne Coubaril Estate provide captivating insights into the island’s rich cultural heritage.

 St Lucia’s largest medical facility is Victoria Hospital, offering state-of-the-art care and medical facilities.
-In total, the country has three public hospitals and one private hospital that provide quality healthcare.
+In total, the country has three public hospitals and one private hospital that provide quality Caribbean healthcare.
 Senior citizens can opt for a comprehensive health insurance policy from globally renowned insurance providers, including Bupa and Cigna Global, as well as a US insurance provider that covers treatment abroad.

 The St Lucia government does not offer a dedicated retiree visa to obtain permanent residency; however, the St Lucian economic citizenship program allows American retirees to obtain Caribbean citizenship and permanently reside in St Lucia, with the added benefit of obtaining a Caribbean passport.